Actionable Insights

 Less is more

-The endowments that generate the best long-term outcomes are almost never the most active ones.
-They are the ones that built the right portfolio, documented the right policy, and then had the discipline to leave it alone — rebalancing mechanically, reviewing quarterly, and resisting the recurring temptation to prove their engagement by changing things.
+The endowments that generate the best long-term outcomes are almost never the most active.
+They are the ones that built the right portfolio, documented the right policy, and then had the discipline to leave it alone, rebalancing mechanically, reviewing quarterly, and resisting the recurring temptation to prove their engagement by changing things.

-Complexity is not sophistication.
+Complexity does not equal sophistication.
 An IC that holds 15 managers across 8 asset classes is not more sophisticated than one that holds 4 low-cost index funds within a disciplined allocation framework.
-It is more expensive, harder to monitor, and more exposed to the behavioral risks of committee over-involvement.
-At this stage of development, the correct amount of activity is less than you think — and the correct amount of patience is more.
+The former is more expensive, harder to monitor, and more exposed to the behavioral risks of committee over-involvement.
+At this stage of development, the correct amount of activity is often less than you think, while the correct amount of patience is invariably more.

 Item 05